 Summing it all up…

 For each of these investment classes, there are various instruments that investors can use to participate.
-An investor could invest in equities by buying the actual shares, or through buying a derivative such as Contract for Difference (CFDs).
+An investor might invest in equities by buying the actual shares, or through buying a derivative such as Contract for Difference (CFDs).
 Each instrument under different asset classes comes with different risks and should be considered in context.